arcctgx/ARver/README.md

 Several features are planned, but not implemented yet:

-* FLAC format support (only WAV format is supported now)
 * mixed-mode CD support (disc type is recognized, but verification fails)
 * offset detection (zero offset is assumed)